AbdifatahMuse/HTML-Tutorial/README.md

 # HTML-Tutorial

-Welcome To HTML Tutorial for beginners.
+#### Welcome To HTML Tutorial for beginners.

-I will Teaching you how To Use the HTML to build your website.
+You will learn how to use HTML to author an HTML page to display in a web browser.

 ```HTML
 <!DOCTYPE html>